equinor/xtgeo/docs/osdu/guide.rst

     xtgeo.grid_to_osdu(session, grid2, title="MyGrid", crs_epsg=23031)

+.. _property-mapping-table:

 Property Name Mapping
 ---------------------

-Eclipse keywords are mapped to OSDU property names automatically:
+When you store or retrieve grid properties via OSDU, Eclipse keywords are automatically mapped to OSDU property names (and back).
+This is important for interoperability — your ``PORO`` property appears as ``Porosity`` in the OSDU catalog, and vice versa.

 .. code-block:: python